ericwbailey/ericwbailey.website/source/published/aria-label-is-a-code-smell.md

 This isn’t even counting the more esoteric things you can do like piping selected text into a terminal, creating a spoken phrase playlist entry from it, converting it into a QR code, and other horribly nerdy things I’m not aware of.

 Using `aria-label` deprives someone of all that utility.
 Of note, I’d like to stress its inability to be copied.
-Copying is a great feature, and is vit for things like researching, writing documentation, crafting how-to guides, or submitting a bug report.
+Copying is a great feature, and is vital for things like researching, writing documentation, crafting how-to guides, or submitting a bug report.

 ### 8. `aria-label` content will not show up if styles fail to load

-Aggressive firewalls, intermittent connection, shiesty service providers, bad caches, browser plugins, content blockers, non-standard browsers, large blocking assets, sloppy JavaScript, compromised ad networks, VPNs, CDN outages, scrapers and archivers, and panicky production hotfixes can all conspire to interrupt your style's HTTP request.
+Aggressive firewalls, intermittent connection, shiesty service providers, bad caches, browser plugins, content blockers, non-standard browsers, large blocking assets, sloppy JavaScript, compromised ad networks, VPNs, CDN outages, scrapers and archivers, and panicky production hotfixes can all conspire to interrupt your style’s HTTP request.

 Despite our industry’s various attempts to kill it, [Progressive Enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) is also still very much a thing.
-A text content label—visually hidden or otherwise—will always show the interactive control’s accessible name if styles fail to load.
+A text content label—[visually hidden](https://www.a11yproject.com/posts/skip-nav-links/) or otherwise—will always show the interactive control’s accessible name if styles fail to load.

 <figure
   role="figure"